lucybonfield/Bet2Rank-App/README.md

 • Create a working database that is connected to the Java project – queries ran from the Java application should show on the database.

 • Have a secure system that only allows registered users to access information.

-• Allow users to view current markets and place bets through their connected Betfair account.

 • Show users their personal statistics so they can track their own progress.